federico-razzoli/mysql-postgresql-usage/README.md

 # mysql-postgresql-usage
 Collection of cheatsheets and snippets for MySQL and PostgreSQL.
-Their purpose is helping people who only know one of these systems
+This project serves as a reference for people who is only familiar with one of these systems.